enyojs/enyo-docs/developer-guide/best-practices/api-reference.md

-% The API Reference: What Every Developer Should Know
+% Documenting Code for the API Reference

-## Using the API Reference
+## The API Reference

-### Properties, Events, and Methods

 The [Enyo API Reference]($apiindex.html), also known as the API Viewer, provides detailed information on all of the framework's publicly accessible